jpritikin/coach/content/docs/meditation/senses.md

 awareness of the neutral field superimposed over your regular visual input.
-Change your identification: Instead of regarding your visual input as real, the undifferentiated field is real and your regular visual input happens to exists within the field.
+Change your identification: Instead of regarding your visual input as real, the undifferentiated field is real and your regular visual input happens to exist within the field.

 I am most comfortable with the visual sense, but same method likely works similarly with other senses.
 Experiment with a sensory